Complete reference for Andromeda's command-line interface (version 0.1.10).

 andromeda run --verbose my-app.ts

-andromeda run --no-strict legacy-script.js
+andromeda run --no-strict legacy.js

 Start an interactive Read-Eval-Print Loop.